How to Use Rytr to Write Blog Posts (Step-by-Step, 2026)

 Step 2: Generate a Blog Outline

 This is the most important step.
-Don't try to write sections until you have an outline — you'll waste credits going in the wrong direction.
+Don't try to write sections until you have an outline.
+You'll waste credits going in the wrong direction.

 1. Click "New Document" in the left sidebar.